trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 I am a PhD student in the Department of Computer Science and Technology, University of Cambridge, supervised by [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).

-This year I have graduated with distinction the MPhil in Advanced Computer Science, while also receiving the Best MPhil Student Award.
-Over the summer I interned at Google X, where I worked on Reinforcement Learning applied to robotics.
+In 2019 I have graduated with distinction the MPhil in Advanced Computer Science, while also receiving the Best MPhil Student Award.
+Over the summer of 2019 I interned at Google X, where I worked on Reinforcement Learning as part of the [Everyday Robot Project](https://x.company/projects/everyday-robots).
 Previously, I did my undergraduate at The University of Manchester in the UK with a dissertation on Text to Image Synthesis using Generative Adversarial Networks supervised by [Dr Jonathan Shapiro](http://www.cs.man.ac.uk/~jls/).